 Game Questions & Answers (Q&A) service lets you ask questions about video games for game consoles or PC games.
 So ask your Minecraft: Pocket Edition question for iPhone - iPod and get answers from real gamers or answer questions and share your insights and experience with the rest of the gaming community.
-Note: This apple iPhone game app may also be compatible with the game app for apple iPad.

 Question & Answers

 Because when zombies go out in the.
 Night when the sun rises the zombies die but when there stuck in the water they don't die.